0

 The University of Glasgow originated in classes held within the precinct of the Cathedral.
 William Turnbull, Bishop of Glasgow was primarily responsible for the foundation of the University around the year 1451.
 In 1460, the University moved out of the Cathedral to an adjacent site on the east side of the High Street, known locally as The College, and moved to its current home on Gilmorehill in 1870.

-Text imported from Wikipedia article "Glasgow Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Glasgow Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants